READ N TRY

 Roman's website about chip carving, whittling, and woodturning

-A DIY strop with a simple chip-carving pattern on one side and leather on the other.
+A DIY strop with a simple chip carving pattern on one side and leather on the other.
 Made from 3/8" basswood board by Roman Chernikov.
+Part of the free collection: useful chip carving patterns.

 A Simple Chip Carving Pattern for Decorating Strops